rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

     }

 > [HttpConnect](api:stream) encapsulates all information of a HTTP connection, including the request ([HttpRequest](dart:io)) and the response ([HttpResponse](dart:io)).

+> The signature of the [WebSocket](http://en.wikipedia.org/wiki/WebSocket) handler is different.
+Please refer to [WebSocket Handling](WebSocket_Handling.md) for details.

 ###Return `void` if completed immediately